Composting for the Garden

 Easy to assemble compost bin and also nice looking in your garden.
 What I love about this one is the top comes off easily and the front opens up to shovel out your compost and to turn it.

-I have a kitchen countertop compost bin which I throw my food scraps from the kitchen in and I don’t have to go out to the garden every day.
+I have a kitchen countertop compost bin in which I throw my food scraps from the kitchen in and I don’t have to go out to the garden every day.
 This bin washes up so nicely and the top comes off easily.
 Looks nice in my kitchen too.

 The Lord God took the man and put him in the Garden of Eden to work it and take care of it – Genesis 2:15